cmangla581/Basic_Student_Management_System_Python_Project/README.md

 # Basic_Student_Management_System_Python_Project

-The Student Management System is an OOP Python Project which helps in saving the details of the student and adding, updating, searching and deleting them.
+The Basic Student Management System is an OOP project in Python which uses the classes, encapsulation and basic operations like the add, view, search, update and delete students.

+The main features of the Student Management System in Pyhton which uses the features like the:

+      1. Add the students
+      2. View Students
+      3. Search student by ID
+      4. Update student details
+      5. Delete students